Radiotherapy and your skin

 - Avoid tight collars and ties if you've had radiotherapy to your neck

-- Avoid shoulder and bra straps – wear a crop top instead or go without a bra
+- Avoid shoulder and bra straps – go without a bra, wear a crop top instead, or try a sports bra a size bigger than usual

 As always, when exposed to the sun you should